Cost to Unblock a Drain

 So, how much will it cost?

-If you're only dealing with a minor blockage, rodding may be a suitable solution, costing roughly £80 plus labour, whereas larger blockages may require jetting as well and will increase in price accordingly, to roughly £200 dependant on your location in the UK and the provider you choose.
+If you're only dealing with a minor blockage, rodding may be a suitable solution, costing roughly £80 plus labour, whereas larger blockages may require jetting as well and will increase in price accordingly, to roughly £200 depending on your location in the UK and the provider you choose.

 Cost Breakdown